waggle-sensor/edge-scheduler/docs/pluginctl/README.md

-# pluginctl - A CLI tool for running plugins
+# pluginctl - A CLI tool for running edge plugins

-pluginctl is a CLI tool for running edge apps for development and testing.
+pluginctl is a CLI tool for running edge plugins for development and testing.

-To support the most common use case of doing remote app development on a Sage node, pluginctl _comes preinstalled on Sage nodes.
+To support the most common use case of doing remote plugin development on a Sage node, pluginctl _comes preinstalled on Sage nodes.
 In this case, please continue to the [usage](#Usage) section._

 ## Installation (Advanced)